Pi Delta Phi

 To qualify for membership in the Society, students must meet the following requirements:

-- Students must have a GPA of 3.0 or above in French, and
+- Students must have a 3.0 GPA in French, a 3.0 GPA overall, and rank in the top 35% of their class; and

 Honorary membership may be granted to members of the French Faculty, diplomats and community leaders who have shown a strong support of French culture.